erikeldridge/app-quality-cookbook/tools/junit.md

 # JUnit

+## Motivation

+Tests for small, single-purpose pieces, aka units, of code are called unite tests.

-We’ll use JUnit for unit testing.
+JUnit is a widely used framework for unit testing Java.

+Experience with JUnit can be applied to many other testing frameworks.

+## Goals

+* Install JUnit
+* Gain experience defining and running a test

-## Install
+## Steps

 1. [Download the jars](https://github.com/junit-team/junit/wiki/Download-and-Install)

 ## Verify